ryan-cd/ctf/2021/dawg/misc/identifications/README.md

 ![map](images/map.png)

-Looking on Google Street View at that locaiton, I was able to find the building:
+Looking on Google Street View at that location, I was able to find the building:

 ![streetview](images/streetview.png)